 9.3344 Findings that would increase the anesthesia risk for the prospective donor.

-9.3350 Examining practitioner shall obtain and evaluate at a minimum the results of the following tests:
+9.3350 Examining practitioner shall obtain and evaluate donor testing per NMDP policies and procedures.

-9.3351 Chest X-ray

-9.3352 Electrocardiogram

-9.3353 Urinalysis

-9.3354 Complete blood count

-9.3355 Electrolytes, glucose

-9.3356 Blood urea nitrogen and creatinine

-9.3357 Serum protein plus albumin or serum protein electrophoresis

-9.3358 Screening for Hemoglobin S

 9.3360 Examining practitioner shall report results of the medical evaluation in writing to the donor center.